pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 $resourceGroupId = ($workspaceId.Split("/providers",2))[0]
 ```

-## Prep - define your data sources in data map
+## 📄Prep - define your data sources in data map

 The below needs to reflected to your data source you want to ingest into Sentinel via Event Hub.
 The `partitions` and `totalRetentionInDays` are important to define as they will be used to create the Event Hub and also the corresponding custom table in Sentinel.
 Do also specify the table log tier - we are going for all available types, including **Auxiliary**: